denisebitca/docker-chyrp-lite/README.md

 ## Contributing

-Since this website does not have an open account system, feel free to contribute your patch files or git repositories via email: denisebitca at 42l.fr.
+If you are on GitHub, feel free to drop a pull request.
+You can also use the issue tracker.

-Once I get the time, I'll open a pull request crediting you - and I'll send you an email with the pull request so you can keep updated on what's going on.
+If you are not on GitHub, feel free to drop a pull request too.
+Eventually, pull requests will be automatically sent to GitHub.

 ## License